chris-jan-trapp/tachyconnect/README.md

 Here you find names apping for the constants that are used as return codes (`GRC_...`) and commands (`BMM...`, `COM_...`, `CSV...`...).
 You also get a set of dicts that map the return codes to their names and a more verbose message.
-For commands you get a dict that maps command names to codes.
+For commands you get a dict that maps command names to the numerical codes.

 ### Abstraction